SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_ResourceFieldDescriptor.md

 | References a single SRM resource | Guid | Guid |
 | References one or more SRM resources | List\<Guid\> | Guid (ListValueWrapper) |

 Defines a DOM field that references an SRM resource by storing the ID of that resource in the form of a `Guid`.
 Using the `ResourcePoolIds` property, it is possible to define to which resource pools the resource should belong.
-If this list is left empty, the dropdown of a DOM LCA form will display and accept any resource in the DMS.
+If this list is left empty, the dropdown of a DOM low-code app form will display and accept any resource in the DMS.
 The validity and existence of the resource is not checked server-side.
-However, when displayed in the DOM LCA form, a value will be marked invalid when the resource does not exist in the DMS or when it is not part of the defined pools.
+However, when displayed in the DOM low-code app form, a value will be marked invalid when the resource does not exist in the DMS or when it is not part of the defined pools.

 ## Defining the FieldDescriptor